-- 3. Press the down navigation key to move to the Number field (if applicable) and enter a number for the speed dial key using the dialpad keys. - 4.
-Press the down navigation key to move to the Line field and select a line to apply to the key.
+- 2. In the Label field (if applicable), enter a label to apply to the key. - 3.
+In the Number field (if applicable) enter a number for the speed dial key using the on-screen keyboards. - 4.
+In the Line field select a line to apply to the key.
 This is the line that the phone opens to dial the number after you press the respective Speed Dial key.
 By default, the phone uses Line 1 for the Speed Dial key.
-If you want to use a different line, press the left or right navigation keys to select another line. - 5.
+If you want to use a different line, press the left or right arrow buttons to select another line. - 5.
 Press the Save softkey to save the speed dial information to the key you selected.

-Creating a Speed Dial Key Using the Speed Dial Edit Option (applicable to softkeys, dialpad keys, expansion module keys
+Creating a Speed Dial Key Using the Speed Dial Edit Option (applicable to softkeys, dialpad keys, expansion module keys)